Small amplitude solitary waves in the Dirac-Maxwell system: The nonrelativistic limit: the Choquard equation

-It follows that for all negative frequencies $ \frac{dQ}{d\omega}<0\,. $ By the Vakhitov-Kolokolov stability criterion (\cite{VaKo}), this leads us to expect the linear stability of no-node solitary waves (the ground states) in the Choquard equation.
+It follows that for all negative frequencies one has $ \frac{d}{d\omega}{{Q}}(\omega)<0\,. $ By the Vakhitov--Kolokolov stability criterion \cite{VaKo}, this leads us to expect the spectral stability of no-node solitary waves (the ground states) in the Choquard equation.